 Models and assumptions used to develop expected gross profits for interest sensitive and variable insurance products are reviewed at least annually based upon management's current view of future events.
-Key assumptions analyzed include net interest income, net realized investments gains and losses, fees, surrender charges, expenses, and mortality gains and losses, net of reinsurance.
+Key factors analyzed include net interest income, net realized investments gains and losses, fees, surrender charges, expenses, and mortality gains and losses, net of reinsurance.
 Management's view primarily reflects Company experience but can also reflect emerging trends within the industry.
 Short-term deviations in experience affect the amortization of DAC, VOBA, and DRL in the period, but do not necessarily indicate that a change to the long-term assumptions of future experience is warranted.
 If it is determined that it is appropriate to change the assumptions related to future experience, then an unlocking adjustment is recognized for the block of business being evaluated.
 Certain assumptions, such as interest spreads and surrender rates, may be interrelated.
 As such, unlocking adjustments often reflect revisions to multiple assumptions.
 The DAC, VOBA, or DRL balance is immediately impacted by any assumption changes, with the change reflected through the Consolidated Statements of Comprehensive Income as an unlocking adjustment.
 These adjustments can be positive or negative, and adjustments increasing the DAC asset are limited to amounts previously deferred plus interest accrued through the date of the adjustment.

 We also consider refinements in estimates due to improved capabilities resulting from administrative or actuarial system enhancements.
 We consider such enhancements to determine whether and to what extent they are associated with prior periods or simply improvements in the projection of future expected gross profits due to improved functionality.
 To the extent they represent such improvements, these items are applied to DAC, VOBA, and DRL in a manner similar to unlocking adjustments.
-No refinements in estimates occurred in 2022, 2021, or 2020.
+No refinements in estimates occurred in 2023, 2022, or 2021.

-The following table summarizes the effects of the unlocking of assumptions on interest sensitive products in the Consolidated Statements of Comprehensive Income for the years ended December 31.
+The following tables summarize the effects of the unlocking of assumptions on interest sensitive products in the Consolidated Statements of Comprehensive Income for the years ended December 31.
 Positive numbers are increases to income and negative numbers are reductions to income.

+2023

+DAC Amortization VOBA Amortization DRL Contract Charges Net Impact to Pre-Tax Income

+Unlocking \$ 179 \$ 276 \$ (436) \$ 19

+20 2022

+DAC Amortization VOBA Amortization DRL Contract Charges Net Impact to Pre-Tax Income

+Unlocking \$ (1,744) \$ (26) \$ 953 \$ (817)

+2021

+DAC VODA DRL Net Impact

-2022 DAC Amortization Net Impact to Pre-Tax Income 2022: Unlocking \$ (1,744) \$ (26) \$ 953 \$ (817) 2021: Unlocking \$ 380 \$ (822) \$ 1,137 \$ 695 2020: Unlocking \$ (5,219) \$ (1,593) \$ 3,838 \$ (2,974)
+DAC Amortization VOBA Amortization Contract Charges to Pre-Tax Income

+Unlocking \$ 380 \$ (822) \$ 1,137 \$ 695

-The unlocking in 2022, 2021, and 2020 primarily resulted from interest rate fluctuations and the impact of management actions in the various interest rate environments.
-In addition, we recorded a \$1.4 million reserve decrease in 2022, a \$0.7 million reserve decrease in 2021, and a \$0.4 million reserve increase in 2020 related to the impacts of unlocking.
+The adjustments in 2023 resulted from the true-up of reinsurance and interest assumptions as long-term outlooks and assumptions remained unchanged.
+The unlocking in 2022 and 2021 primarily resulted from interest rate fluctuations and the impact of management actions in the various interest rate environments.
+In addition, we recorded a \$0.2 million reserve increase in 2023, a \$1.4 million reserve decrease in 2022, and a \$0.7 million reserve decrease in 2021 related to the impacts of unlocking.

-The impact to pre-tax income of all adjustments related to unlocking, including insurance revenues, amortization of DAC and VOBA, and policyholder benefits, was a \$0.6 million increase in 2022, a \$1.4 million increase in 2021, and a \$3.4 million decrease in 2020.
+The impact to pre-tax income of all adjustments related to unlocking, including insurance revenues, amortization of DAC and VOBA, and policyholder benefits, was a \$0.1 million decrease in 2023, a \$0.6 million increase in 2022, and a \$1.4 million increase in 2021.